DMCA COPYRIGHT INFRINGEMENT POLICY

 You should be aware that complainants who make false claims or misrepresentations concerning copyright infringement may be liable for damages under the DMCA.

-If a notice of copyright infringement has been wrongly filed against you and you would like to submit a counter-notice, please forward your counter-notice to SVECONNECT's designated agent at the address noted above.
+If a Customer receives a DMCA notification of an alleged infringement and the Customer believes in good faith that the alleged infringement has been wrongly filed, then the Customer may submit a counter-notice to SVEConnect.
+Please forward your counter-notice to SVEConnect’s DMCA Agent at the address noted above.
 This process will invoke a dispute between you and the complaining party.
-Your counter-notification must be in writing and contain the following information:
+Your counter-notification must be in writing and contain the following information according to 17 U.S.C. § 512:

 1. A physical or electronic signature of an authorized person;

-2. Identification of the material that was removed or access to which was disabled and the location at which material appeared before it was removed or access to it was disabled;
+2. Identification of the material that has been removed, or access to which has been disabled, and the location at which material appeared before it was removed or access to it was disabled;

-4. Your name, address, and telephone number, and a statement that you consent to the jurisdiction of the federal district court for the federal district in which you are located and that you will accept service of process from the complainant
+4. Your name, address, and telephone number, statement that you consent to the jurisdiction of the federal district court for the federal district in which you are located, and that you will accept service of process from the complainant.